 Cox responded: “If we’re going to go into that sort of evidence, I’m going to need time to get rebuttal witnesses.”

 The July 1 meeting

-In a meeting with Rosales and other assistant district attorneys, Rodriguez, who is a city of Vinton municipal court judge, reportedly encouraged family members to file complaints against Medrano, court documents state.
+In a meeting with Rosales and other assistant district attorneys, Rodriguez, who is a Vinton municipal court judge, reportedly encouraged family members to file complaints against Medrano, court documents state.

 The documents also state Rodriguez reportedly said, “We are going to get the Judge recused,” and that he had recused at least a dozen judges.
 Rodriguez previously represented unspecified people in the District Attorney’s Office in a complaint with the Texas Ethics Commission.

 Stevens also wrote that on July 1, Rosales walked into the meeting with the Walmart families with Rodriguez and his wife by her side.
 Then-prosecutor John Briggs and Assistant District Attorney Michele Hill were also in the room during this meeting.